sábado, 17 de marzo de 2012

 care systems have lower overall health system costs, better health outcomes, and

-higher levels of satisfaction than countries without
+higher levels of satisfaction than countries without (26, 27).
+These systems

 have better results not only because the relative roles of primary care physicians